Ailerios/hecomp-hka-projwork/README.md

 * Pyfhel[^2]
 * SEAL-Python[^3]

 Test code is provided in the sourcecode, including a Docker file containing all three libraries, so you can get started quickly.
 The docker file is about 5.6GB in uncompressed form.
+You can pull it via the command: ```docker pull ailerios/projwork_comp_he_libraries```

 ## Frameworks Overview